Unincorporated area: Norway

 In Norway, the outlying islands of Bouvet Island, Jan Mayen, and Svalbard are outside of all of the country's counties and municipalities.
 They are ruled directly by national authorities without any local democracy.
 An exception is the Longyearbyen Community Council in Svalbard, which since 2004 in reality acts partly like a Norwegian municipality.
 Svalbard has a governor appointed by the government of Norway, ruling the area.
 Jan Mayen has no population, only radio and weather stations with staff, whose manager has the responsibility for the activities.
 Bouvet Island has only occasional visitors.

 United States

-In local government in the United States, an unincorporated area generally refers to the part of a county that is outside any municipality.
+In local government in the United States, the term "unincorporated area" usually refers to the part of a county that is outside of any general-purpose municipal government.
 An unincorporated community is one general term for a geographic area having a common social identity without municipal organization or official political designation (i.e., incorporation as a city or town).
 The two main types of unincorporated communities are: